 Both our marketed and development stage products are specialty products with focused physician and institutional call points.
 The U.S. Carticel commercial organization is comprised of approximately 25 employees, including Clinical Account Executives, Regional Sales Directors and a Government Accounts Manager.
 The target audience is a small (well under 1,000) set of sports medicine orthopedic surgeons.
-We expect to utilize the same sales force for MACI.
+The same sales force will be utilized for MACI

 Reimbursement coverage for Carticel is widespread.
 The 15 largest payers, representing approximately 98% of commercial lives, have a formal medical policy that allows treatment with Carticel within labeled indications.
-These 15 plans represent approximately 132 million covered lives and include the top five national plans -WellPoint, United Healthcare, Aetna, CIGNA and Humana.
+These 15 plans represent approximately 132 million covered lives and include the top five national plans - WellPoint, United Healthcare, Aetna, CIGNA and Humana.